 Of the 600,000 food items in the American grocery store, 80% are spiked with added sugar.
 Source

 The reality is sugar increases insulin and insulin increases fat storage.
 And it’s addictive.
 But have you ever noticed how nutrition labels list the percentage of daily allowance for all ingredients but sugar?
 Even if you’re attempting to follow the all-in-moderation philosophy, how do you know how much is in there if you haven’t made it yourself?
-What if food labels showed that a product contained 150% of the daily allowance?
+What if food labels showed that a product contained 150% of your daily allowance?
 Might not sell too well.

 What Can Be Done?